- Accessibility policy

 - The Head Teacher will check working conditions and ensure that safe working practices are being followed.
 Regular inspections will be undertaken of the school building and grounds three times a year

-- The Business Manager is responsible for investigating accidents although the accountability lies with the Head Teacher
+- The SOA is responsible for investigating accidents although the accountability lies with the Head Teacher

-- The Business Manager is responsible for investigating work – related causes of sickness and absences, although the accountability lies with the Head Teacher.
+- The SOA is responsible for investigating work – related causes of sickness and absences, although the accountability lies with the Head Teacher.

 C1: School Activities